Oklahoma Manslaughter DUI Defense Attorney

 Oklahoma law establishes several types of homicide charges, including:

-• Second-degree murder, which applies if a death occurs while you were committing a felony-level DUI that demonstrated a clear disregard for others’ lives
+• Second-degree murder, which applies if a death occurs while you were committing a felony-level DUI that demonstrated a clear disregard for others’ lives.

 First-degree manslaughter is sometimes called “misdemeanor manslaughter” because it refers to a death that results from a misdemeanor crime.
 However, the offense itself is a felony.
 “Vehicular homicide” is another term that refers to first-degree DUI manslaughter.
+A manslaughter DUI defense attorney in Oklahoma can help you navigate this.

 With first-degree manslaughter, the prosecution doesn’t have to prove that you intended to kill someone.
 All they have to prove is that you were engaged in the crime of driving while intoxicated and that the crime caused the death of another person.

-What Are The Consequences For DUI-Related Manslaughter?
+What Are The Consequences Of DUI-Related Manslaughter?

 In Oklahoma, a conviction for first-degree manslaughter can result in: